Selecting Fixtures and Dimmers for Control

 Changing Attributes Using The Wheels

-You can also select attributes by touching the IPCGBES buttons on the touch screen, and modify them using the Attribute Editor workspace window.
+You can also set attributes using the Attribute Editor workspace window.

 On the Pearl Expert the wheels on the Touch Wing are used instead of the wheels on the console, unless you change this using the User Settings.

 Each attribute button controls several attributes, one on each wheel.
-On Sapphire Touch the trackball always controls pan/tilt of the selected fixtures, with the ring controlling fine tilt.
+On Sapphire Touch the trackball controls pan/tilt of the selected fixtures, with the ring controlling dimmer by default.
+You can change this by pressing the Assign button next to the trackball.

 With some fixtures selected, press the button for the attribute to be changed

 Turn the wheels to set the attribute.
-The display above the wheels shows which attributes are being controlled, and the settings which are available scroll up and down as you turn the wheels.
+The settings which are available scroll up and down on the wheel display as you turn the wheels.

-You can also touch the roller image on the screen to change the attributes up or down by one.
+You can also touch the roller image on the screen to change the attributes up or down by one step.
 For continuously variable controls like a dimmer, touching the roller will set the attribute to full or zero.

-Repeat from 1 to change other attributes of the selected fixtures.
+Repeat from step 1 to change other attributes of the selected fixtures.

 Some other things to know about attributes:

-If an attribute is in the programmer, it is highlighted (as shown with the "Green" setting in the screen picture above).
+If an attribute is in the programmer, the value in the programmer is highlighted in pale blue on the wheel display and the IPCGBESFX button also has a pale blue highlight.
 This provides a quick way to see which attributes are in the programmer.

 If the display above the wheels does not show the attribute when you press the button, that attribute is not available on the selected fixtures.